 Newport Coast, California

 CHILDREN'S GINGERBREAD HOUSE DECORATING: Guests can work alongside Pelican Hill’s pastry chef to create a gingerbread house masterpiece to take home.
-The 1 day session includes lunch and adult/parental supervision is required for children 10 and under. $65 per child; not including tax and gratuity.
+The day session includes lunch and adult/parental supervision is required for children 10 and under. $80 per child; not including tax and gratuity.
+Takes place Dec.
+13 & 19, 2015.
 NUTCRACKER TEA HOLIDAY PARTY: A family activity that includes an elegant holiday tea complete with tea sandwiches, pastries and scones, and a delightful Nutcracker ballet performance in the Resort’s ballroom.
-Adult/parental supervision is required. $65 for adults, $35 for children; not including tax and gratuity.
-1 day event.
+Adult/parental supervision is required.
 Check website for details.
+Dec.
+20, 2015.

 30801 Coast Hwy